DECEMBER 5 - 9, 2019

 AT THE CIRCLE WAY ADVANCED PRACTICUM

-Teaching — Exploring further and in more depth, teachings of The Circle Way, including those that Amanda and Tenneson bring forward as current insights, challenges, and potentials from applied practice.
+Teaching — Exploring further and in more depth teachings that Amanda and Tenneson bring forward as current insights, challenges, and potentials from applied circle practice.

 Co-Learning — Engaging with all participants having requisite background and substantial applied hosting practice.
 Expect learning with peers based on the questions and circumstances you bring.